mafintosh/multi-random-access/README.md

 # multi-random-access

-An [abstract-random-access](https://github.com/juliangruber/abstract-random-access) compliant instance (API similar to [random-access-file](https://github.com/mafintosh/random-access-file)) that combines multiple other abstract-random-access instances into a single one.
+An [random-access-storage](https://github.com/random-access-storage/random-access-storage) compliant instance (API similar to [random-access-file](https://github.com/random-access-storage/random-access-file)) that combines multiple other random-access-storage instances into a single one.

 ```
 npm install multi-random-access